 We also have a live RSS (v2.0) feed available to be used by RSS capable readers.
 This will make it easier to follow the updates here on the site as they are available in your favorite RSS reader almost instantly.
 Subscribe to our updates or see the RSS icon in the menu above.

-We run ads on the site to pay for the hosting, other CDN expenses and also to keep development/ updating of the site ongoing.
-Nothing is free on the Internet.
+We run ads on the site to pay for the hosting, DNS name, CDN expenses and also to keep development/ updating of the site ongoing.
+As nothing is free on the Internet.
 You might want to think about that, should you be using an ad blocker.

 You may also choose to help us via Patreon, which is very much appreciated, click to support us!